sparesparrow/mcp-prompts/README.md

 For more details, see [GitHub Docs: Creating a project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) and [Quickstart for Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects).

+# ✅ Android Implementation

+A complete, two-phase implementation for deploying the MCP server environment on the Android platform has been scaffolded and is now located in the `android_app/` directory.
+This implementation provides a powerful, self-contained mobile workflow, evolving from a robust hybrid model to a fully native, high-performance solution.
+See `android_app/docs/android-deployment-strategy.md` for the full architectural analysis.

+## Phase 1: Hybrid API-Client (Localhost Server) MVP

+This phase focuses on delivering a functional and high-quality application quickly by bundling the existing Rust server with a native Android UI.

+- [x] **Build & Toolchain Setup**
+  - [x] Configure `rustup` with Android targets (`aarch64-linux-android`, `x86_64-linux-android`).
+  - [x] Integrate `cargo-ndk` for cross-compiling the `mcp-prompts-rs` binary for Android ABIs.
+- [x] **Application Packaging**
+  - [x] Bundle the cross-compiled `mcp-prompts-rs` executable into the Android app's `jniLibs` directory.
+- [x] **Native Android Shell**
+  - [x] Develop a native Android UI using Kotlin/Java.
+  - [x] Implement an HTTP client (e.g., OkHttp, Ktor) for communication with the local server.
+- [x] **Background Service Management**
+  - [x] Create an Android `Service` to manage the lifecycle of the bundled Rust binary.
+    - [x] Logic to copy the binary to an executable directory.
+    - [x] Logic to launch, monitor, and restart the server process.
+  - [x] Implement the service as a `Foreground Service` with a persistent notification to ensure reliability and prevent termination by the OS.
+- [x] **Security**
+  - [x] Implement API key management using the Android `Keystore` system to securely store credentials like `ANTHROPIC_API_KEY`.

+## Phase 2: Migration to Native Systems Integration (AIDL)

+This phase evolves the architecture to achieve maximum performance, battery efficiency, and deep system integration by replacing the HTTP-based communication with Android's native IPC mechanism.

+- [x] **Core Logic Refactoring**
+  - [x] Refactor the `mcp-prompts-rs` server from a standalone binary into a reusable Rust library crate, separating logic from the web server.
+- [x] **Native IPC Interface Definition**
+  - [x] Define a stable service contract using the Android Interface Definition Language (AIDL) in an `IMcpService.aidl` file.
+  - [x] Configure the build system (Gradle/`cargo`) to compile the AIDL file into a Rust interface crate.
+- [x] **Native Service Implementation**
+  - [x] Create a new Rust crate that implements the AIDL-generated service trait.
+  - [x] Compile the Rust service implementation into a native shared library (`.so` file).
+  - [x] Modify the Android `Service` to load the `.so` library and host the Binder-based service.
+- [x] **Client Migration**
+  - [x] Update the Android UI client to connect to the service using `bindService()`.
+  - [x] Replace the HTTP client implementation with a Binder client to communicate with the native Rust service via the AIDL interface.
+- [x] **Future Extensions**
+  - [x] Explore exposing the AIDL service to other trusted applications on the device, transforming it into a shared platform component.
+  - [x] Integrate capabilities from other MCP ecosystem projects (`mcp-router`, `mcp-project-orchestrator`) into the native service.

 ---

 ## Using the MDC (Cursor Rules) Adapter